-Once upon a time, were not used as food but rather as… containers for water.
-Nowadays, we incorporate them into , , pies, smoothies, and even make coffee from them.
+Once upon a time, pumpkins were not used as food but rather as containers for water.
+Nowadays, we use pumpkins in pies, smoothies, and even to make coffee.
 One of the most delightful ways to enjoy this versatile vegetable is by making pumpkin marmalade.

 Ingredients: